Engee documentation

 Multirate System

-Multirate systems are used where some components can operate at a higher sampling rate than others.
+Multi-speed systems are used where some components can operate at a higher sampling rate than others.

 Muxed Signal

 • Definition: A method of combining multiple signals into a single signal or data stream.
-Combining data from different blocks and/or from different ports of Engee models into one common signal that can be passed to other subsystems for analysis and processing.
+Combining data from different blocks and/or from different ports of Engee models into one common signal that can be transmitted to other subsystems for analysis and processing.

 Parallel Computing